Why consult?

 KNOW?

 The medical term “cephalalgia” refers to what is commonly called a headache.
-Both terms mean the same thing.
+The two terms mean the same thing.

 What can cause headaches?